Hulkenberg spills the beans on Schumacher distrust at Haas

 “This will be another more intensive year.
 Being third driver is more chilling.
 You don’t sit in the hot seat and have the pressure to perform.
 But I’ve had the break now and I’ve felt that I don’t want to close the book quite yet,” explained “Hulk”, who will already be behind the wheel in the coming weeks for the tests for his new team.

-One response to “Hulkenberg spills the beans on Schumacher distrust at Haas
+1 thought on “Hulkenberg spills the beans on Schumacher distrust at Haas”

 1. Sorry Mick, you had more than your fair share of opportunities.
 If not for the Russion-Ukrainian war, tou might still have been the hero next to Mazepin.